nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 5. You're now ready to hook your React project up to Firebase.
 Create a new app by running  `create-react-app bookshelf`.

-6. We will also need to install `firebase` , run `npm install firebase`
+6. We will also need to install `firebase` , run `npm install firebase --save`
+  * The `npm install` command downloads files.
+If you go into your `node_modules` folder, you should see a folder called `firebase`.
 7. In your `src` folder create a filed `firebase.js` and add the following lines
 ```javascript
 //firebase.js